-There are several lifestyle and environmental factors that can lead to a compromised gut.
+Several lifestyle and environmental factors can lead to a compromised gut.

-From our modern diet to stress, age, exposure to environmental toxins, excessive hygiene, the overuse of antibiotics (both as medicine and in our food supply) as well as the frequent use of medicines like birth control, acid suppressants (PPIs), antacids, steroids, hormone replacement therapy and NSAIDs, many of us have damaged the very system that is in place to protect and sustain us: our microbiome.
+From our modern diets to stress, age, exposure to environmental toxins, excessive hygiene practices, and the overuse of antibiotics (both as medicine and in our food supply)—as well as the frequent use of medicines like birth control, acid suppressants (PPIs), antacids, steroids, hormone replacement therapy, and NSAIDs—many of us have upset the balance of the very system that's in place to support us: our microbiome.

-Did you know that we are 90% microbial?
+Did you know that we are approximately 90% microbial?
 The microbes in our body outnumber our human cells by a factor of 10:1, and together they make up an ecosystem called the microbiome.

-The specific effects of a broken microbiome can be poor nutrient absorption and digestion, as well as poor mental, metabolic and immune function.
-Everything from your energy levels, to your mood, mental state, and weight stems from the balance of good flora inside your GI tract.
+The effects of an unbalanced microbiome can be extensive, such as subpar nutrient absorption, digestion, and metabolic and immune function.
+You see, nearly everything, from your energy levels and mood to your mental state and weight management, can be affected by the balance of good flora inside your GI tract.

-At Hyperbiotics, we believe that we don’t have to accept poor health as normal and that with proper knowledge, choices, and probiotic supplementation, we can reverse the cycle, regain our power, and realign with a life of health as nature intended.
-We created our flagship formula, PRO-15, in an effort to provide the most effective form of probiotic supplementation available.
-Because the truth is, many probiotics on the market don't offer many benefits at all - and here's why:
+At Hyperbiotics, we believe that we don’t have to accept compromised health as normal and that with proper knowledge, choices, and probiotic supplementation, we can realign with a life of health as nature intended.
+We created our flagship formula, PRO-15, in an effort to provide the most survivable form of probiotic supplementation available, because many probiotics on the market don't offer many benefits at all—and here's why:

 1. The probiotic bacteria are dead by the time you take them.

-Probiotics are sensitive organisms.
-They die quickly when exposed to heat and moisture.
-The truth is, most probiotic supplements—whether found in capsules or green powders—have no protection from these elements and are likely dead by the time you consume them.
-Even for the brands that require refrigeration, the probiotics usually aren’t kept in a cold environment while in transit or in storage (the back room of the store).
+Probiotics are sensitive organisms, and they die quickly when exposed to heat and moisture.
+The truth is, most probiotic supplements—whether in capsules, gummies, or green powders—have no protection from these elements and are likely dead by the time you consume them.
+Even for the brands that do require refrigeration, the probiotics usually aren’t kept in a cold environment while in transit or in storage.

-At Hyperbiotics, we use a patented manufacturing process called LiveBac® that enables us to guarantee the viability of our formulas for 18 months after the date of manufacture with zero refrigeration.
+At Hyperbiotics, we use a patented manufacturing process called LiveBac® that enables us to guarantee the viability of our formulas until the date of expiration found on the bottom of your bottle.

 2. The beneficial organisms do not survive your stomach acids.

-You see, we weren't meant to need probiotic supplementation in the first place—because we weren't meant to damage our microbiome.
-But since we have, it's now vital that we repopulate our digestive tracts and the only way to do this effectively is to ensure that the beneficial bacteria make it past the stomach acids alive so that they can colonize in our small and large intestine, where we actually need them.
+We weren't meant to need probiotic supplementation in the first place—because we weren't meant to deplete our microbiome.
+But since we have, it's now vital that we repopulate our digestive tracts, and the only way to do this is to ensure that the beneficial bacteria make it past the stomach acids alive so that they can colonize in our small and large intestine, where we actually need them.

 The problem is that, without protection, most of the bacteria in probiotic supplements are killed before they ever reach their destination.

 In vitro lab testing shows that only 4% of the beneficial organisms in standard capsules, powders and liquids survive the harsh pH environment of our stomach acids.
-Using the patented BIO-tract® controlled delivery method, we have increased this number to 60%—making our products 15x more effective than others.
+Using the patented BIO-tract® controlled delivery method, we have increased this number to 60%—ensuring that our products have 15x more survivable than others.

 3. The strains are not resident to the human gut.

-At Hyperbiotics, we are focused on repopulating the gut of those who have depleted their resident flora through common lifestyle factors like stress, aging, a modern diet, and the overuse of antibiotics and other medicines—with flora that are resident to the human gut.1,2
+At Hyperbiotics, we are focused on replenishing microbiomes—many of which have been depleted due to common lifestyle factors like stress, aging, a modern diet, and the overuse of antibiotics and other medicines—with flora that are resident to the human gut.1,2

-It is our opinion that SBOs and Activated Yeasts should not fall under the category of "probiotics" as it leads to confusion and misinformation.
+In our opinion, SBOs and Activated Yeasts should not fall under the category of "probiotics," as this often leads to confusion and misinformation.

 4. They do not deliver a sufficient variety of strains.